guidok91/spark-movies-etl/README.md

 [Poetry](https://python-poetry.org/) is used for Python packaging and dependency management.

 ## CI/CD
-A Github Actions workflow for CI/CD is defined [here](.github/workflows/ci-cd.yml) and can be seen [here](https://github.com/guidok91/spark-movies-etl/actions).
+Github Actions workflows for CI/CD are defined [here](.github/workflows) and can be seen [here](https://github.com/guidok91/spark-movies-etl/actions).

 The logic is as follows:
 * On PR creation/update: